Exawind/openturbine/docs/sphinx/user/vtk_visualization.rst

 * Duration: 5 seconds with 0.01 s time steps

 .. note::
-   The above loads and control inputs are fictitious and chosen just to demonstrate the turbine's response under different conditions for testing purposes; they are not representative of a specific operating scenario.
+   This is a flexible multibody dynamics simulation of the IEA‑15‑240‑RWT wind turbine under an unrealistically aggressive start-up with prescribed blade pitch and yaw.
+   The turbine is under gravity loading, but there are no aerodynamic forces.
+The simulation was created to demonstrate the robustness of the Kynema model, even under fast, large nonlinear deflections.

 This is a turbine start-up simulation i.e. the turbine is started from rest with the applied generator torque and blade pitch and yaw control inputs.
 The animation demonstrates blade deformation, tower motion, nacelle yaw rotation, blade pitch changes, and overall structural response during the simulation duration.

-.. youtube:: mC6apcQt6Oo?si=9cAndu13xJD3gwSp
+.. youtube:: QommrkhmfDQ?si=D3tBRDd3VZr36YAR
    :width: 640
    :height: 480
    :align: center